Link building is one of the oldest and most effective SEO tactics. It’s also one of the most productive ways to grow organic search traffic.

 It looks like the post went up in 2011 and stopped working in 2013.

-Hey, you have a broken link!
+“Hey, you have a broken link!
 I just wrote a piece of content that would fit with the link.
-Do you want to change the destination of the link so it links out to my content?
+Do you want to change the destination of the link so it links out to my content?”

 A simplistic way to do this might be to think, “Hmmm, 101 Ways to Improve Your Email Marketing is doing incredibly well.
 I’ll do 1,001 Ways and clean up!”

-More points, more words, and more pictures doesn’t always mean more value for the user.
+More points, more words, and more pictures don’t always mean more value for the user.